MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/custom-detection-rules.md

 | where EventTime > ago(7d)
 | where ActionType == "AntivirusDetection"
 | summarize (EventTime, ReportId)=arg_max(EventTime, ReportId), count() by MachineId
-This will fetch latest EventTime and ReportId of the latest event among multiple events returned by the query and adds the count by MachineId.
+This will fetch the EventTime and ReportId of the latest event from multiple events returned by the query and adds the count by MachineId.

 ### 2. Create new rule and provide alert details.